-ERDF and OLEV have supported the Hyperhubs project in order to support our efforts to improve EV infrastructure within York.
-The funds will allow the project aims of increasing the uptake of Electric Vehicles and support residents that do not have domestic off-street parking to be able to trickle charge overnight.
+ERDF and OLEV have supported the HyperHubs project in order to support our efforts to improve EV infrastructure within York.
+The funds enable the project aims of increasing the uptake of Electric Vehicles and support residents that do not have domestic off-street parking to be able to charge overnight.

 For more information on the ERDF funding visit the European Structural and Investment Funds (ESIF) website.

 We're a pioneer in the use of innovative green technology.
 Over recent years, the council has lead the way in providing a range of public charging facilities for electric vehicles to help reduce carbon emissions and improve local air quality thanks to EV’s eliminating nitrogen oxide emissions at the point of use.